healthri-imaging/xnat-data-structure/xnat-data-structure-requirements-specification.md

   this file for Findability and Interoperability of their data.
 However, if users choose not to add a data structure file, they will not be affected in any way.
-* Projects with a data-structure file will have:
+* Projects with a data-structure file will:
   * have its data described in a way that is both human and machine-readable
   * be able to benefit from tooling that will make data management more consistent and less error-prone